scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

 simulations, running complex data processing pipelines, managing artificial intelligence workflows, visualizing massive data sets, and more.
-Adapting workload analysis practices to scientific Python gives its community the same data-driven leverage that other language communities in HPC already enjoy.
+Adapting workload analysis practices to scientific Python gives its community the same data-driven leverage that other language communities at NERSC already enjoy.

 This article documents NERSC's Python workload analysis efforts, part of an